We Welcome New Members

 Rehearsals are on Monday evenings, 7.30pm – 9.15pm, from the beginning of September until the end of June, excluding ‘half-term’ holidays.

-If you have any questions, or would like to join us at a rehearsal, please complete and submit the ‘New Member Request’ form below.
+If you have any questions, would like to join us at a rehearsal, or would like to be added to the Soprano Waiting List, please complete and submit the ‘New Member Request’ form below.

 Main Assembly Hall, The Island VI Form College, Orchard Street Entrance, Newport, Isle of Wight PO30 1JZ.